zlice/fallout3_speed_disect/README.md

 Cheefii said, "Make sure you have the right file."

 1hpfastfoward is **not** the right file.
-Replacing `fastforward` with the `hurt` version wasn't showing in game.
+Replacing `fastforward` with the `hurt` version wasn't changing anything in game.
 But I wasn't doing "Loose Files" wrong anymore.
 Double and triple checking, making sure the filenames were right, I had to check memory.
 Searching memory for animation files came back with nothing.
 Searching for parts of animation files came back with nothing.

 Cycling through the "forward animations, I found the **right animation** is `mtfastforward`.
 This WAS in memory.
 And it would hit breakpoints.